DandiLesmana25/TF.js-AudioRecognitionUsingTransferLearning/Readme.md

-# Basic usgae
+# Basic usage

-Make sure your device has a microphone.
-It's worth noting that this will also work on a mobile phone!
+* Make sure your device has a microphone.
+* It's worth noting that this will also work on a mobile phone!
 To run the webpage, open **index.html** in a browser.
 If you are working from a local file, to access the microphone you will have to start a web server and use `http://localhost:port/`.

 ### Currently, the supported vocabularies are: